0:00

 bacterial protein will cause

-immune response when the
+immune response when delivered

-lever to humans is unclear.
+to humans is unclear.

 In the previous study,

-in the destruct dog model,
+in the dystrophic dog model,

-it was found that Cas9 did
+it was found that Cas9 did not

-not induce immune response.
+induce an immune response.

-So to soley study, this issue,
+study, this issue,

-we perform a
+we performed a

 comprehensive study using